Office hours

 Sociology

-My research is interdisciplinary, crossing over the disciplines of sociology, politics and philosophy.
-I identify as a critical social theorist and environmental sociologist.
+I'm a critical social theorist and environmental sociologist.
 As a critical theorist I treat the sociological imagination as a prism through which power relations and social injustices are exposed, probed and resisted.
-I have done so by exploring the complex intersections of structures of power and domination under present-day conditions and imagining a world stripped of those structures.
-The aim has been to lay the conceptual groundwork for collective transformative action.
+I have done so by exploring the complex intersections of structures of power and envisioning institutions and organisations beyond those structures.
 My 2017 book on neoliberalism and my more recent book called Intersectional Socialism could be seen as complementary: the former formulated a critique of capitalism and the latter envisioned a world beyond it.

 As an environmental sociologist, I build on my theoretical work to examine and rethink the way humanity relates to nature.
-I am paying specific attention to the farming community and farmers’ attitudes towards nature.
-The empirical work undertaken as part of the RENEW project aims to develop an empirical basis for developing a deliberative approach to environmental land management and identifying socio-economic practices that will form the basis of a political economy of sustainability.
+I am paying specific attention to power relations framing environmental land management in the UK, with a focus on the farming community, farmers’ attitudes towards nature, and their relations with conservation organisations.
+The empirical work undertaken as part of the RENEW project aims to identify solutions for integrating 'knowledge cultures' in the delivery of nature conservation and restoration objectives.

 My areas of interests are: